-Material and methods
+Materials and methods

-The two years retrospective study of fine needle aspiration cytology of 200 clinically palpable breast lump with histopathological correlation was carried out during November 2012 to October 2014.
+The two years retrospective study of fine needle aspiration cytology of 100 clinically palpable breast lump with histopathological correlation was carried out during March 2020 to February 2021.
 FNAC was performed at cytology clinic using a 22-guage needle attached to a 10 ml syringe after explaining procedure to the patients and obtaining their oral consent for the same [3-9].
 The area to be aspirated was cleaned with spirit before aspiration and multiple hits were made within the lesion, with sufficient negative pressure; the needle was removed and the pressure was applied to the area of aspiration to avoid bleeding or hematoma formation.
 The aspirated material was smeared on glass slide and stained [10-16].
 The cytological diagnosis was classified in to 3 groups benign, suspicious and malignant.
 After this reporting all the patients were later subjected to open/excision biopsy and its histopathological confirmation.
-Later diagnostic accuracy of cytology reporting was compared with that of histopathology.
-The data was collected and analysed.